 Overall, I think these would have sold better at another time.
 For the most part, the early-to mid-90’s were a time of $1.20/gallon gas in Northern California.
 Where I lived, large engines were still very much in vogue and premium manufacturers did not offer many four-cylinder engines.
 Nowadays, it’s a totally different story, and I am surprised that Infiniti (and Lexus, for that matter) don’t offer much to compete with the smaller European offerings, virtually all of which now are four-cylinder (albeit turbocharged)-powered.

 Size-wise, these are very similar to a Jetta of the same vintage.
 Performance-wise, they’re in a whole different league.
-The 2.0-liter, 140-hp DOHC (code SR20DE) is the same engine people rave about in the Sentra SE-R. With a redline of 7, 500 rpm and coupled to an extremely smooth five-speed manual transmission, it delivered great performance and excellent fuel economy, and was an absolute pleasure to drive in any situation.
+The 2.0-liter, 140-hp DOHC (code SR20DE) is the same engine people rave about in the Sentra SE-R. Contrary to popular opinion, the G20 is not based on the Sentra at all despite sharing the Sentra’s top engine option; in actuality it is a size larger and very close to the original Altima but again, doesn’t share anything of note with it either.
+With a redline of 7, 500 rpm and coupled to an extremely smooth five-speed manual transmission, the engine delivered great performance and excellent fuel economy, and was an absolute pleasure to drive in any situation.
 (Note: I understand that the automatic version is a lot less interesting, but I’ve never driven one personally.)

 Standard features included power everything, four-wheel discs with ABS, A/C, Bose stereo, alarm, cruise control and a leather-wrapped steering wheel and shift knob.
 Weight averages about 2,700 lbs., depending on transmission and options.